Yussefayman/Q-A-chatbot/README.md

 ## 🧪 Testing

-QuestAI includes a comprehensive test suite built with **pytest** to ensure reliability and maintain code quality.
-The tests cover all major functionality including API endpoints, authentication, document processing, and integration workflows.
+QuestAI includes a simple test suite built with **pytest** to ensure reliability and maintain code quality.
+The tests cover most of functionality including API endpoints, authentication, document processing, and integration workflows.

 ### Test Coverage